FAQs

 How does the year look like in general?

 We start on the first week of September and finish at the end of May.
-We take two weeks off for Christmas and a week for spring break.
+We take two weeks off for Christmas and a week for Spring Break.
 Lessons are completed at home every Friday and several other days as designated on our calendar.

 What are the group sizes?